Thursday, 26 March 2015

 Indeed, rarely has so qualified a scholar stepped into those waraji.
 Once a Zen student working toward transmission, he chose instead in the last stages to be ordained as an Anglican priest.
 As a result his references are about equal parts Christian and Buddhist -- ideal for Western audiences.

-If it's true that Watts was symptomatic of his generation (there's a lot of self–obsession and fad-envy in his background, along with the requisite flirtation with drugs), it's also true that he maintained a sardonic distance from both the youth culture of the 60s and the Zen hierarchy in Asia; his blunt Saxon axe cleaves to the heart of what was often a very vapid conversation.
+If it's true that Watts was typical of his generation in some respects (there's a lot of self–obsession and fad-envy in his background, along with the requisite flirtation with drugs), it's also true that he maintained a sardonic distance from both the youth culture of the 60s and the Zen hierarchy in Asia; his blunt Saxon axe cleaves to the heart of what was often a very vapid conversation.

 Speaking as a guy with a hard-bitten Generation X distaste for all things hippy, I think we Zenners could use a lot more Alan these days.
 Load up one of these podcasts, and see if you don't agree.